 Westcott Illuminator gold/silver reflector – Very small, but can make a huge difference in closeup portraits.

 I just plain love this bag.
 It’s thick, durable and very weather resistant.
 Adjustable total size.
 Opens from top (one handed!) and both sides.
 Smartly organized, separately zipped inner side pockets.
 Separate protected laptop pocket with internal extra separated pocket for papers/folders.
 The adjustable hard shelving system is completely unique and exceptionally effective.
-Heavy duty handles on 3 sides I use all the time, hideaway spare straps for carrying tripod or basically anything else.
+Heavy duty handles on three sides I use all the time, hideaway spare straps for carrying tripod or basically anything else.
 There’s more, but I could never list it all.
 Just go to a store and try one out.

 When traveling somewhere new, it seems like everything is alluringly beautiful.
 I want to shoot each branch, waterfall, person, building and piece of street food I encounter.
 That can add up to thousands of shots and hundreds of lens changes per day.
 If I had to stop, take off my bag, lay it on the ground, and unzip it each time, my day would be twice as long.
 More likely I’d just convince myself a couple hundreds times a day that the extra effort wouldn’t be worth it, skip the shot and move on.
 Instead, all my lenses are at my waist, and I can change them out in a matter of seconds.

-Want to share what’s in your photography bag?
+Want to share what’s in your camera bag?
 We’d love to know.
-Click here and submit your information for an opportunity to be featured on PHLEARN Magazine.
+Click here and submit your equipment information for an opportunity to be featured on PHLEARN Magazine.